-The Intergovernmental Agreement on Biosecurity (IGAB), which came into effect in January 2012, is an agreement between the Australian, state (except Tasmania) and territory governments.
+The Intergovernmental Agreement on Biosecurity (IGAB), is an agreement between the Australian, state and territory governments.
+It came into effect in January 2019 and replaced the previous IGAB which started in 2012.
 The agreement was developed to improve the national biosecurity system by identifying the roles and responsibilities of governments and outlining the priority areas for collaboration to minimise the impact of pests and disease on Australia's economy, environment and community.
 The National Environmental Biosecurity Response Agreement was the first deliverable of the IGAB and sets out emergency response arrangements, including cost-sharing arrangements, for responding to biosecurity incidents primarily affecting the environment and/or social amenity and when the response is for the public good.
-In combination with the IGAB, all states and territories are responsible under their principle fisheries management legislation to respond consistently and cost-effectively to a marine pest incursion.
+In combination with the IGAB, Commonwealth, state and territory governments are responsible under their principle fisheries management legislation to respond consistently and cost-effectively to a marine pest incursion.